bhushan-mohanraj/override/README.md

-Although the example below is relatively simple, the decorator helps especially in larger applications and packages or where class has multiple superclasses.
+Although the example below is relatively simple, the decorator helps especially in larger applications and packages or where a class has multiple superclasses.

 ```python
 from override import override